 I believe the counseling process is a team effort and I work together with my clients to overcome a wide array of issues.
 I utilize the scientifically based methods of Cognitive Behavioral Therapy.
 Cognitive Behavioral Therapy is an evidence based practice for improving mental health.
 CBT focuses on the development of coping strategies and changing unhelpful patterns in cognition.

 TX Lic #19755

 Change is uncomfortable… but I am asking you to EMBRACE IT.
 Step out of your city of comfort and let us walk together through your dark side, to find the light at the end of your tunnel.
-I consider myself to have a very direct eclectic approach.
-Each client is unique in their own way; therefore, I could tell you how much I like to incorporate different approaches such CBT/ACT techniques, family systems theory, Gottman, etc.…but, realistically the approach and techniques I use are tailored to each client and their specific goals for therapy.
+I have a very direct eclectic approach.
+Each client is unique in their own way; therefore, I incorporate different approaches such as Cognitive Behavioral Therapy and Acceptance and Commitment Therapy, Family Systems theory, Gottman, etc. However, the approach and techniques I use are tailored to each client in collaboration with their specific goals for therapy.